OpusCapita/react-crudeditor/README.md

         /*
          * Standard field type, "string" by default.
-         * It defines a React Component for displaying a field value.
+         * It is used to define a React Component for displaying a field value.
          * Types other than listed are ignored.
          * If a field does not hava a standard type and wants to be displayed, custom React
-         * Component(s) must be provided in corresponding sections of Model Definition.
+         * Components (see FieldInputComponent and FieldRenderComponent) must be provided
+         * in corresponding sections of Model Definition.
          */
         ?type: <"string"|"number"|"date"|"boolean">,